codidact/landing-page/README.md

 -   Run `npm install` to install project dependencies.
 -   Run `npm run start` to start the front-end.
 This can be viewed by navigating to `localhost:3000` in your browser.

+## Build outputs are part of the repo

+After you make changes, build:

+`npm run build`

+This should make changes in `dist`.
+Include those in your commit.

 ## Linting

 Whilst CI tools will be used at a later date, before submitting a PR ensure your code is linted by running `npm run lint`.
 Any submitted PRs will be rejected if linting does not pass.